 Skip to main content

 The Client class is your main entry point for Uplink automation.
-It manages the WebSocket connection to the Uplink relay server and provides methods for device and browser management.
+It manages the WebSocket connection to the Uplink relay server and provides methods for worker and browser management.

 Connection